Marquette’s initiative to become a Hispanic-Serving Institution

 What is “HSI”?

-There are over 400 HSI-eligible institutions in the U.S., but very few in the Midwest and none in Wisconsin.
-And while they comprise only a very small percentage of all institutions of higher education, HSIs enroll almost 2/3 of all Hispanic undergraduates in the country.
+There are more than 500 HSI-eligible institutions in the U.S., but very few in the Midwest.
+While they comprise only a small percentage of all institutions of higher education, HSIs enroll about 2/3 of all Hispanic undergraduates in the country.

 Why is the HSI designation important to Marquette?

-Serving this population is something that connects to the heart of Marquette’s mission as a Catholic, Jesuit institution.
+Serving underrepresented and low-income students is something that connects to the heart of Marquette’s mission as a Catholic, Jesuit institution.
 St. Ignatius, the founder of the Jesuits, described schools as a contribution to what he called the "common good" of society at large.
 In their ministries he wanted the Jesuits to minister to anybody in need, regardless of social status or socioeconomic class.